Penrhys Pilgrimage

 IN BRIEF

-- A long weekend pilgrimage (34 kms/21 miles) from Penrhys in the Rhondda valleys to Llandaff Cathedral in Cardiff (this trip can also run in reverse).
+• A long weekend pilgrimage (34 kms/21 miles) from Llandaff Cathedral in Cardiff to Penrhys in the Rhondda Valleys.

 St Teilo was a Celtic Christian saint from the sixth century.
 He was a friend of St David and after going on pilgrimage to Jerusalem together, they were made bishops.
 When they returned to Wales, Teilo established a monastic settlement in Llandaff on the river crossing on the old Roman road.
 On this death his shrine and holy well at Llandaff cathedral became a major medieval pilgrimage destination and his relics remain in the cathedral to this day.

-We follow the newly re-opened Penrhys pilgrimage trail for 34 kms/21 miles, stopping off in Llantrisant (which in Welsh means the Christian site of three saints) to the holy well and shrine of St Teilo in Llandaff cathedral, Cardiff.
+We follow the newly re-opened Penrhys pilgrimage trail for 34 kms/21 miles, stopping off in Llantrisant (which in Welsh means the Christian site of three saints).

-We thread our way through mountain passes, wooded river valleys and through lush farmland arriving on foot after a two day hike at Llandaff Cathedral.
+We walk from the holy well and shrine of St Teilo in Llandaff Cathedral, Cardiff, threading our way through mountain passes, wooded river valleys and through lush farmland arriving on foot after a two day hike at Penrhys.

 Description